Manu343726/Manu343726.github.io/_posts/2017-03-13-lock-free-job-stealing-task-system-with-modern-c.markdown

     }
 }
 ```

+*Note that there are no atomics involved in `Pool::allocate()`.
+The system
+uses per-worker pools, which means Job allocations will be done from the
+worker thread only.
+If this were not the case, `Pool::allocate()` would
+have to follow a CAS strategy to increment the allocated jobs object
+similar to what `JobQueue::steal()` and `JobQueue::pop()` doo (See
+bellow).*

 Clearing the storage (for situations such as restarting the job system for
 the next frame of your game engine) is as simple as setting the counter to